-Christopher advises major technology companies in intellectual property and commercial aspects of mergers and acquisitions, and offers strategic counseling on a broad range of commercial agreements and licensing arrangements.
-He structures, drafts and negotiates a variety of complex transactions, including those involving joint development, technology licensing, marketing alliances and other strategic relationships, and has managed and advised clients on well over 100 buy- and sell-side M&A transactions, including numerous acquisitions of public, private and international entities by Cisco and Symantec.
+Christopher advises major technology companies in intellectual property and commercial aspects of mergers and acquisitions and offers strategic counseling on a broad range of commercial agreements and licensing arrangements.
+He structures, drafts and negotiates a variety of complex transactions, including those involving joint development, technology licensing, and other strategic relationships involving cloud-based services, semiconductors, autonomous vehicles, artificial intelligence and machine learning technology.
+He has managed and advised clients on well over 100 buy- and sell-side M&A transactions, including numerous acquisitions of public, private and international entities by Cisco and Symantec.
 Christopher also has deep knowledge in open source and copyright law.

 Prior to law school, Christopher was a consultant with the U.S. and Foreign Commercial Service, the export promotion arm of the Department of Commerce, where he performed advisory, analysis and project management assignments in support of a global, service delivery network, receiving the Vice Presidential Hammer Award for innovations in client service.